LuloDev/LuloDev/README.md

-# 👋 Hi, I’m @SeniorByteDev
+# 👋 Hi, I’m @LuloDev

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on development in JavaScript, TypeScript and Python.
+I'm a passionate software developer with a focus on development in HomeLab, JavaScript, TypeScript and Python.

 ## 👀 What I'm Interested In